Louise Ridderström: Early life and amateur career

 Ridderström was born in Stockholm to a gymnast mother and a father (sv:Lars-Erik) who was member of the Swedish National Hockey Team.
 She started playing golf at the age of six, and played NCAA Division 1 college golf with the UCLA Bruins women's golf team at the University of California, Los Angeles between 2012 and 2016.

 An accomplished junior golfer, she was part of the Swedish National Team and finished 4th at the European Girls' Team Championship in 2010 and 5th in 2011.
 She appeared twice at the European Ladies' Team Championship, finishing 5th both times.
-In 2015 her team lost in the quarter final to the Swiss team which included Kim Métraux, Morgane Métraux and Albane Valenzuela.
-In 2016 they lost to an English team with Alice Hewson, Bronte Law and Meghan MacLaren, after Ridderström finished third individually in the stroke play.
+In 2015, her team lost in the quarterfinal to the Swiss team which included Kim Métraux, Morgane Métraux and Albane Valenzuela.
+In 2016, they lost to an English team with Alice Hewson, Bronte Law and Meghan MacLaren, after Ridderström finished third individually in the stroke play.

 Ridderström also represented Sweden at the 2014 Espirito Santo Trophy in Japan, where her team with Madelene Sagström and Linnea Ström tied for 5th alongside the U.S. team.
-She finished 3rd at the 2010 Spanish International Ladies Amateur Championship and in 2015 she was runner-up at the Swedish Matchplay Championship at Ullna Golf Club, losing the final to Camilla Lennarth 6 & 5.
+She finished 3rd at the 2010 Spanish International Ladies Amateur Championship and in 2015 she was runner-up at the Swedish Matchplay Championship at Ullna Golf Club, losing the final to Camilla Lennarth 6 and 5.